Designs in finite classical polar spaces: Computational construction of designs

 For a subgroup $G$ of the collineation group of a polar space $\PS$, the set of blocks of a $G$-invariant $t$-$(r,k,\lambda)_Q$ design ($G\le \Aut(\PS)$) is the disjoint union of orbits of $G$ on the set $\qbinom{\PS}{k}{Q}$ of $k$-dimensional subspaces of $\PS$.
 To obtain an appropriate selection of orbits of $G$ on $\qbinom{\PS}{k}{Q}$ we consider the incidence matrix $A_{t,k}^G$ whose rows are indexed by the $G$-orbits on the set of $t$-subspaces of $\PS$ and whose columns are indexed by the orbits on $k$-subspaces.
 The entry $a_{T,K}^G$ of $A_{t,k}^G$ corresponding to the orbits $T^G$ and $K^G$ is defined by

-Then, the theorem by Kramer-Mesner, originally formulated for combinatorial designs, can be applied to design in polar spaces as well: \begin{theorem}[{Kramer, Mesner \cite{Kramer-Mesner-1976-DM15[3]:263-296}}] Let $\PS$ be a polar space and $G$ be a subgroup of its collineation group.
+Now the theorem by Kramer and Mesner, originally formulated for combinatorial designs, can be applied to designs in polar spaces as well: \begin{theorem}[{Kramer, Mesner \cite{Kramer-Mesner-1976-DM15[3]:263-296}}] Let $\PS$ be a polar space and $G$ be a subgroup of its collineation group.
 There exists a $G$-invariant $t\text{-}(r,k,\lambda)_Q$ design if and only if there is a $0/1$-vector $x$ satisfying

 \end{theorem}

 The question now is which are the promising groups that can be prescribed in Theorem \ref{thm:KramerMesner}?
 For combinatorial designs, cyclic groups have turned out to be promising candidates for prescribed groups in Theorem~\ref{thm:KramerMesner}.
 For subspace designs, the Singer cycle and its normalizer, and subgroups thereof are good candidates \cite{qdesignscomputer2017}.
 For designs in polar spaces, it is not yet clear if there are exceptionally promising groups to be used for Theorem~\ref{thm:KramerMesner}.